iTwin/itwinjs-core/docs/learning/ECSqlReference/InstanceQuery.md

 ## How it works?

-Instance property allows relaxed access to any property within a hierarchy or selected class.
+An instance property allows relaxed access to any property within a hierarchy or selected class.
 It allows full access to the underlying instance of a class using its base class.
-We can think of it as if `$` represent the full instance not just properties of the selected class.
+We can think of it as if `$` represents the full instance not just properties of the selected class.

-Following ECSQL will return only properties declared in `BisCore.Element`
+The following ECSQL will return only properties declared in `BisCore.Element`

 ```sql
     SELECT * FROM [BisCore].[Element] WHERE ECInstanceId = 0xc000000014c